-there is no single criterion, nor pre-defined set of criteria, that can be applied to determine whether a market is effectively competitive.
-Understanding the level of competition in a market is dependent on the interaction of a number of interrelated factors.
-The next Chapter discusses how the Commission considers these factors in relation to the effectiveness of competition.
+The Commission has also been mindful of the importance of incorporating quantitative and qualitative analysis in its assessments of competition.
+It is evident, however, that there is no single criterion, nor pre-defined set of criteria, that can be applied to determine whether a market is effectively competitive.
+Understanding the level of competition in a market is dependant on the interaction of a number of interrelated factors.
+The next Chapter discusses how the Commission plans to consider these factors in relation to the effectiveness of competition.